curious-pm/AiEvaluation/README.md

 - Supporting applications like semantic search, recommendation systems, and more.

 It leverages **Streamlit** for the user interface, **Azure OpenAI's text-embedding-ada-002** for embedding generation, and tools like **scikit-learn** and **Plotly** for visualization.

-## Join the Community
-[Join Curious PM Community](https://nas.io/curious-pm) to connect, share, and learn with others!

 ---
 # Text Embedding Playground